 After the potatoes are well browned, I put a lid on them to create steam.
 You want to avoid steam at the beginning, but once they are browned, steam will help them cook more evenly.
 The result is potatoes that have a perfect contrast of textures-- crispy golden on the outside, soft and fluffy on the inside!

-How to Make Spicy Potato Tacos with Chorizo (or ground beef)
+How to Make Spicy Potato Soft Tacos

 To make it easier, I cook the meat and potatoes in the same pan!
 Cook the meat first, then remove the meat to cook the potatoes in a combination of vegetable oil and leftover fat from cooking the meat, which enhances the flavor.